Gino D'Acampo

-Gino D'Acampo (born Gennaro D'Acampo; 17 July 1976) is an Italian celebrity chef, television personality and writer based in the United Kingdom.
+Gennaro Sheffield "Gino" D'Acampo (born Gennaro D'Acampo; 17 July 1976) is an Italian celebrity chef, television personality and writer based in the United Kingdom.
 He first came to widespread public attention as the winner of the ninth series of the ITV reality show I'm a Celebrity...Get Me Out of Here! in 2009, and has since been a regular chef on ITV's This Morning and the presenter of several food and travel series, including There's No Taste Like Home and Gino's Italian Escape.

 Over the years, he has built his brand across multiple cookery and travel-series television programmes, authored numerous cookbooks, and developed a portfolio of Italian restaurants in partnership with UK hotels and leisure venues.

 Career

 In 1995, aged 19, D'Acampo moved to London to work in The Orchard Restaurant, Hampstead, London and the Cambio Restaurant in Guildford, Surrey.

 D'Acampo co-owns Bontà Italia Ltd, a supplier of Italian ingredients, and has a career in the development of ready meals, beginning with the Tesco Finest range.
 This experience led to his first engagement as a guest on Great Food Live on UKTV Food and the start of his television career.

 In 2009, D'Acampo was crowned King of the Jungle in the ninth series of I'm a Celebrity...Get Me Out of Here!.
 After the show, D'Acampo and fellow contestant Stuart Manning were charged by the Australian Federal Police with animal cruelty for killing and cooking a rat on the show.
 However, the charges were later dropped after ITV accepted responsibility for the incident.

 D'Acampo has regularly appeared on the ITV series This Morning.
 He launched his first iPhone app, Gino D'Acampo – Eating Italian, in 2010.

 From 2011 until 2014, D'Acampo and Melanie Sykes presented the daytime cookery programme Let's Do Lunch with Gino & Mel.
 The show aired for four series and three Christmas series from 2012 to 2014.
 D'Acampo hosts a Sunday afternoon cookery and discussion show on LBC 97.3.
 In 2011, D'Acampo presented the daytime cookery series There's No Taste Like Home for thirty episodes.